hyvor/laradocs/README.md

 `navigation` key in config is an array which defines the design of navigation in your documentation.
 There is a section array inside navigation array.
 The `section` seperates the links of your navigation panel.

 Inside a section, there are multiple arrays for navigation `links` with each link comprised three keys.
-They are `id, file, label`.
+They are `id, file, label`

-`id` is required, it defines the path for the link and content file.
+- `id` is required, it defines the path for the link and content file.
-`file` is optional, specify the path for content file if it is different from default `id` value `lable` is also required which establish title of the page and navigation menu lable
+- `file` is optional, specify the path for content file if it is different from default `id` value
+- `lable` is also required which establish title of the page and navigation menu lable

 ### Publish assets to public folder (* Required)
 ```bash